InferSoft-inc/app-challenge/README.md

 ### Deliverables
 - Code hosted on a private GitHub repository.
   - Fork this repository to your GitHub account.
-  - Clone your fork and create a new branch for your submission.
+  - Clone your fork and create a new branch specifically for your submission.
-  - Develop your solution on your branch.
+  - Push your developed branch to your fork.
-  - Push your branch to your fork and create a pull request to the main repository when you're ready.
+  - Email the link to your private repository and the specific branch to us at [whit@infersoft.com] when you are ready for review.
 - A README file documenting:
   - How to set up and run your application.
   - A brief explanation of your design choices and technologies used.